kloimhardt/bb-web/README.md

 bb -cp examples -m yogthos-graal-web-app-example
 ```

-If you have Clojure installed and the fork in place, to get the right css formatting, type:
+If you have Clojure installed and the fork in place, no compilation is needed, type:

 ```
 clojure -A:luminus_bb_subset -cp examples -m yogthos-graal-web-app-example